Filtering

 }

-In case we are interested in all relationship types, we can either express this implicitly by not specifying any:
+Now, if you are interested in all relationship types, you can either express this implicitly by not specifying any:

 {